77-777/Windows---Config-Deployment/config/my-config.md

 * A microsoft account is needed [make it on the spot if necessary] to make a "main" user.
   * Can create local ones afterwards.
 Delete the main one after.

+* Set power settings to never sleep.
+Good for 24/7 running.